elenamatay/elenamatay/README.md

 - 👋 Hi, I’m @elenamatay
 - 👀 Interested in Data & AI
 - 🌱 Currently working & learning about AI @ Google Cloud
-- 💞️ Looking to collaborate on things that inspire me
+- 🤓 Open to collaborate on things that inspire me
 - 📫 How to reach me: elenamatay@gmail.com and https://www.linkedin.com/in/elena-mata-yandiola/

 <!---